nfiniteAI/display-controller/README.md

-portrait    | `true`   | Show the portrait on the video. speed       | `false`  | Show the speed controls in the preferences menu and enable playback rate API. title       | `true`   | Show the title on the video. width       |          | The exact width of the video.
+portrait    | `true`   | Show the portrait on the video. speed       | `false`  | Show the speed controls in the preferences menu and enable playback rate API. title       | `true`   | Show the title on the video. transparent | `true`   | The responsive player and transparent background are enabled by default, to disable set this parameter to `false`. width       |          | The exact width of the video.
 Defaults to the width of the largest available version of the video.